TheTechRobo/rsync-tool/README.md

 	rsync.py

-# Running it continuously
+# Running it just once
-In the rsync.sh file by default it loops
+The Python script asks you to run it once or indefinitely.
-So does the python script
+To stop it (if you chose indefinitely), press ^C or close the terminal.

 ###### Looping Automator